Stop watching the clock and look at your strengths instead

 Once you switch your focus to your strengths, you’ll soon stop watching the clock and quickly improve your contribution at work.
 By doing what you do best every day, you’ll feel energised, achieve more, and start to wonder where the time’s gone.

-I provide a full Strengthscope® assessment and feedback session to help you learn what energises you at work, and how to utilise your strengths to improve your confidence, motivation and success.
-If you’re lacking motivation at work and you’re curious to find out more, get in touch with me here
+I provide a full Strengthscope® assessment and feedback session to help you learn how to utilise your strengths to improve your confidence, motivation and success.
+My clients tell me this really brings their strengths to life, helping them move forward without the challenges that seemed to be holding them back.
+If you’re lacking motivation at work find out more today.

 “Andrea knows Strengthscope® well and her feedback session added impact to the report and brought the findings into reality for me.
 Andrea knows how to examine strengths that can help you achieve your aim and by discussing them with you helps you reflect on how you can further build on these, she also has a keen ability to look at what can be holding you back and can help you identify and plan ways of moving forward.
 Through encouraging feedback and motivational support, Andrea helps you to reflect on your own strengths and weaknesses and begin to work on them.”